First Pillar: All you need to know to retire in Switzerland

 The retirement system of Switzerland is a system with three pillars.
 Each pillar is paid differently and will cover different needs.
 The first pillar is the state pension.

 If you are working in Switzerland, it is essential to know these three pillars.
-Even if you do not plan to retire in Switzerland, it is essential to understand how they work.
-It will help you plan your retirement.
+Even if you do not plan to retire in Switzerland, understanding how they work will help you plan your retirement.

-This article talks in detail about the first pillar.
-This article should contain everything you need to know about the first pillar to retire in Switzerland.
+This article discusses the first pillar in detail.
+It should contain everything you need to know about the first pillar to retire in Switzerland.

 I use the French acronyms in this article.
 But the figure at the top of this article has the acronyms in English as well.